ManolisDia/ManolisDia/README.md

 ### What I work with

-Mostly **Flutter/Dart**.
-I've touched the usual suspects — React/React Native, Swift, Kotlin, Python, Java — but Flutter's where I live now.
+Mostly **Flutter/Dart** but I've messed around with most things mobile, React Native, Swift, Kotlin, Python, Java, JavaScript, TypeScript, React — but Flutter's where I live now.

 Clean Architecture enthusiast.
 Riverpod convert.
 SOLID Principles are god.
 Occasional yeller at Xcode.

+Currently picking up Homelabbing as a hobby.

 ---